How to spot Mr. Unavailable

 To do so you need to realize that you are a human and you have your own basic needs.
 You do not need to apologize or feel bad about those needs, and you do not need to feel guilty leaving those who are unable to satisfy them.
 You need to have clear boundaries, standards, and you need to stick to your timelines.
 You have to take care of YOU and work on what you want.
 NO ONE will do it for you.

-YOU MAY ALSO LIKE: Article - When he says he does not want a relationship but won't leave you alone or this popular e-Course His Secret Obsession (make him addicted to you!)
+YOU MAY ALSO LIKE: Articles - Why online dating is such a disaster, When he says he does not want a relationship but won't leave you alone or this popular e-Course His Secret Obsession (make him addicted to you!)